 There are essentially three kinds of video products, and only two of them are easy options for baby watching.

-=Dedicated Video Baby Monitors= — this kind of monitor is by far the most common.
+Dedicated Video Baby Monitors — this kind of monitor is by far the most common.
 It works like a walkie-talkie with the camera unit placed in the baby's room, and the parent unit used mobile or put in the parent's bedroom.
 The parent unit allows you to watch and listen to the baby.
-Each product is slightly different in the features they offer, but the basic principle is the same; camera watches baby and parents can see the baby on parent unit to determine the level of need.
-Many versions offer the addition of multiple cameras, sound activation, 2-way talking, zoom in, and camera pan and tilt from the parent unit.
+Each product is slightly different in the features they offer, but the basic principle is the same; camera watches baby and parents can see the baby on the parent unit to determine the level of need.
+Many versions offer the addition of multiple cameras, sound activation, 2-way talk, zoom in, and camera pan and tilt from the parent unit.
 The parent unit works only with its corresponding camera, and it can't work for any other kind of activity, hence, why it is considered a "dedicated" monitor.

 Wi-Fi Video Monitors — this type requires internet capabilities and a compatible device for use as the parent unit (Apple or Android device, or a computer).
-These monitors come with a camera that utilizes an app or internet website where parents login and create an account for setup.
+These monitors come with a camera that utilizes an app or internet website where parents log in and create an account for setup.
 These are more complex monitors and have a higher chance of failure given the variables that can go wrong.
 With reliance on an Internet connection, Wi-Fi use, and a separate device for monitoring, there is an increased chance of technical difficulties or errors not present with the dedicated monitors.
 However, this type of monitor uniquely allows parents to observe little ones from anywhere with an Internet connection.
 While not the main reason parents decide to purchase a visual monitor for baby, being able to check in on little ones from work can be very appealing for parents who miss their baby.
 Also, some models offer the ability to invite friends and family to take a peek too.
 This peeking can be very rewarding and exciting for long distance grandparents to feel close or involved.
 Given the increase in availability, improved technology, and cheaper pricing of this type of monitor, we included several in our review.
 Also, the connection range of Wi-Fi monitors is far greater than that of dedicated options.
 Depending on your home size, Wi-Fi monitors might be your only option.